 The International Co-operative Alliance

-The International Co-operative Alliance represents close to one billion individual members.
-These statistics are calculated from the Alliance's member subscription formula.
+There are close to one billion individual members of co-operatives in the world today.
 On this basis, the Alliance as the global representative body for co-operatives is one of the largest non-governmental organisations in the world today by the number of people it represents, according to available figures.

-- The country with the largest number of individual members indirectly represented by the Alliance is the United States with 256 million members.
-There are nearly 30,000 co-operatives in the US.
+- The countries with the largest number of members represented by the Alliance are the United States, Japan, India, Iran, Bangladesh, Indonesia, Germany, and Canada.

 Database of Co-operative Statistics